pravintargaryen/mini_django/README.md

 `views.py`

-This is very similar to the `views.py` in "real Django.
+This is very similar to the `views.py` in "real Django".
 Each view is a function that takes an `HttpRequest` as its parameter and returns an `HttpResponse` as its return value.
-In each view, the code creates an `HttpResponse` and sets headers in the response and adds the body text to the response and then returns it to `mini_django` which then correctly formats the response and sende it back to the browser to complete the request / response cycle.
+In each view, the code creates an `HttpResponse` and sets headers in the response and adds the body text to the response and then returns it to `mini_django` which then correctly formats the response and sends it back to the browser to complete the request / response cycle.

 AutoGrader Support